dahlia/fedify/docs/manual/collections.md

 ### Constructing featured collection URIs

 To construct a featured collection URI, you can use the `Context.getFeaturedUri()` method.
-This method takes the actor's handle and returns the dereferenceable URI of the featured collection of the actor.
+This method takes the actor's identifier and returns the dereferenceable URI of the featured collection of the actor.

 The following shows how to construct a featured collection URI of an actor named